-Alan co-founded LAZ Parking in 1981 while attending the University of Connecticut.
-Since then, LAZ Parking has grown into a national parking management, transportation and mobility company with managed revenue in excess of $1.5 billion and over 13,000 employees.
+Alan Lazowski co-founded LAZ Parking in 1981 while attending the University of Connecticut.
+Since then, LAZ Parking has grown into a national parking management, transportation, and mobility company with managed revenue in excess of $1.8 billion and over 15,000 employees.

-He serves as a member of the United States Holocaust Museum’s Council appointed by President Obama.
+He served as a member of the United State Holocaust Museum’s Council appointed by President Obama.

-Alan is the recipient of numerous professional awards, including the Thomas and Bette Wolff Family Entrepreneurship Award from the University of Connecticut, the NAACP Civil Rights Award, the Anti-Defamation League’s Torch of Liberty Award, the Junior Achievement Business Hall of Fame Award and the Lifetime Achievement Award from the Hartford Business Journal.
-Alan has also received an Honorary Doctorate of Commercial Science from the University of Hartford.
+Lazowski is the recipient of numerous professional awards including the Thomas and Bette Wolff Family Entrepreneurship Award from the University of Connecticut, the NAACP Civil Rights Award, the Anti-Defamation League’s Torch of Liberty Award, the Junior Achievement Business Hall of Fame Award, and the Lifetime Achievement Award from the Hartford Business Journal.
+He has also received an honorary doctorate of commercial science from the University of Hartford.

-In addition to serving as chairman of the NPA board, Alan also serves on the boards of the Anti-Defamation League, the NAACP, Conscious Capitalism, the Greater Hartford Jewish Federation, the Connecticut Immigrant & Refugee Coalition, the Bushnell Theater, the Hartford Economic Development Corporation, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention and the Chabad House of Greater Hartford.
+Lazowski is the past chairman of the National Parking Association Board.
+He serves on the national boards of the NAACP, the ADL, and Conscious Capitalism.
+In addition, he serves on local and regional boards, including; the Greater Hartford Jewish Federation, the Connecticut Immigrant & Refugee Coalition, the Bushnell Theater, the Hartford Economic Development Corporation, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention, and the Chabad House of Greater Hartford.